 Wearability Codes for the Wyzenbeek Test

-Wearability data may be provided as a number (such as 30,000) or simply as a code (such as MD, for "medium duty").
+Wearability data may be provided as a number (such as thirty thousand) or simply as a code (such as MD, for "medium duty").
 Here are the basic codes and the associated range of test values:

-- HD or Heavy Duty: If a fabric holds up to more than 15,000 double rubs it is classified as heavy duty.
+- HD or Heavy Duty: If a fabric holds up to more than fifteen thousand double rubs, it is classified as heavy duty.
 Many heavy duty fabrics are relatively thick and stiff, but there are also some highly durable blends that carry this rating.
 HD fabric would be a good choice for family room furniture.

-- MD or Medium Duty: Medium duty fabric can withstand 9,000 to 15,000 double rubs.
-Usually, the closer the fabric gets to 15,000 the stiffer it is.
+- MD or Medium Duty: Medium duty fabric can withstand nine thousand to fifteen thousand double rubs.
+Usually, the closer the fabric gets to fifteen thousand, the stiffer it is.
 Medium duty fabrics are versatile and can be used for many purposes, including family rooms and living rooms.
-For furniture to stand up to kids and pets, however, look for something closer to 15,000.
+For furniture to stand up to kids and pets, however, look for something closer to fifteen thousand.

-- LD or Light Duty: A fabric that can take anywhere between 3,000 to 9,000 double rubs is classified as light duty fabric.
+- LD or Light Duty: A fabric that can take anywhere between three thousand to nine thousand double rubs is classified as light duty fabric.
 These fabrics can withstand one to three years of regular use and are generally very delicate.
-They are suitable for pieces that get only occasional use, such as sofas that are used primarily for guests or an occasional chair that actually gets occasional use.
+They are suitable for pieces that get only occasional use, such as sofas that are used primarily for guests or a chair that gets occasional use).

-- DD or Delicate Duty: Delicate duty fabrics withstand only 3,000 double rubs and should be used only on furniture that is primarily decorative, or for pillows.
+- DD or Delicate Duty: Delicate duty fabrics withstand only three thousand double rubs and should be used only on furniture that is primarily decorative, or for pillows.